Our onsite Speech and Language team support pupils/students communication so they can achieve their potential.

 The Speech and Language Therapy team have a range of specialist qualifications, knowledge and experience in areas and approaches including: Autistic Spectrum Disorders; Developmental Verbal Dyspraxia; Hearing Impairment; Developmental Language Disorder (Specific Language Impairment); Augmentative and Alternative Communication (AAC); Talking Mats; transition; software and apps; building language through Lego; Social Stories; social language use; Dysfluency; and Dysphagia.

 Signing is used to reinforce concepts and vocabulary, and to support processing, learning and retention.
-For those pupils who require (AAC) systems to support our stand in place of speech we are able to offer specialist assessment and ongoing support.
+For those pupils/students who require (AAC) systems we are able to offer specialist assessment and ongoing support.
 Systems used may range from personalised communication books to hi-tech voice-output technology.
 A wide range of resources using picture communication symbols are also used throughout the day to support communication, learning and independence.
 We have created 20 Sign Language videos for you to view on our YouTube channel.